Articles by City & Category

 Statue Grounds – Included with CityPASS Admission

-(Also included with Crown Tickets and Monument Access)
+(Also included with crown and pedestal tickets)

 Statue Cruises has two departure locations you can choose from: Battery Park in Manhattan or Liberty State Park in New Jersey.
 You may depart from and return to different locations.
 However, keep in mind that once you return to either Battery Park or Liberty State Park, you may not re-board the ferry.

-It's important to note that New York CityPASS does not include access to the monument or to the crown.
+It's important to note that New York CityPASS does not include access to the pedestal or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
-We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do to if you want to visit the interior of the Statue of Liberty, including the crown and/or monument.
+We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do to if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.

 Statue of Liberty crown tickets are available only through Statue Cruises; they must be purchased in advance either by telephone or online.
 If you arrive at a departure location and want to purchase a crown ticket, you'll be out of luck.

 To gain crown access, you must purchase a Statue Cruises Reserve Ticket with Crown Access.
 Visit cityexperiences.com or call (877) 523-9849 to purchase and reserve a departure time.

 There are only 365 crown tickets available each day, and they sell out far in advance, so we recommend getting yours as early as possible.
 There is a maximum of four crown reservations allowed per order.
 Also, keep in mind that children need to be at least 4 feet (1.2 meters) tall to visit the crown.

 Your crown ticket includes your ferry trip to and from the Islands, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, so you don't need to purchase those separately.
 You also get an Audio Tour with your crown ticket, available in several different languages.